nest/nestml/doc/nestml_language.rst

 Synaptic input
 --------------

-NestML has two dedicated functions to ease the summation of synaptic input.
+NESTML has two dedicated functions to ease the summation of synaptic input.

 ``curr_sum`` is a function that has two arguments.
 The first is a